ovidiuparvu/ovidiuparvu.github.io/_posts/2024-04-03-accelerate-reading-notes.md

 - Correlation analysis only tells us if two variables move in tandem or in opposition; it doesn't tell us why or what is causing it.
 - Note that the book contains details about what makes a survey bad vs good.
 - A latent construct is a way of measuring something that can't be measured directly.
-    - Example: We need to measure culture by measing its component parts.
+    - Example: We need to measure culture by measuring its component parts.
 - The benefit of latent constructs is that by using several measures (called manifest variables - the pieces of the latent variable that can be measured) to capture the underlying concept, you help shield yourself against bad measures and bad actors.
 - Taking time to do periodic assessments that include the perceptions of the technologists that make and deliver your technology can uncover key insights into the bottlenecks and constraints of your system.
 - If an employee's manager finds out they are actively looking for a job, the manager may lay the person off to make sure the employee is not counted in any turnover numbers.